Albion Academy, Salford, M6 6QT

 How old do you have to be to join?

-You need to be 18 or over to join our New Skater sessions.
-We have hopes of starting a junior team, but this is a little off in the future.
+You need to be 18 or over to join our new skater sessions.
+No experience is necessary.

 What if I don’t want to skate, but still want to get involved?